 Aim for a weight that you can do three sets of 10 repetitions with.
 There is nothing particularly special about that number; it simply means that you are using enough weight for the exercise to be challenging but the weight is light enough that you can concentrate on form.
 Over time, you can decrease the weight if you want to do more sets and repetitions or increase the weight to make the exercise more challenging.

-During this exercise, your shoulders will be in a very extended position while you are holding weight.
-When your shoulders are extended it makes them more vulnerable to injury, according to the orthopedic research institute of the University of New South Whales.
+During this cable crunch alternative exercise, your shoulders will be in a vulnerable position while you are holding weight.
+When your shoulders are extended it increases your risk of injury, according to the Orthopaedic Research Institute of the University of New South Wales.
 Therefore, if you have a shoulder injury, use lighter weight or no weight at all.
 Crunches can also be harmful to your lower back, so if you have lower back problems you may want to avoid this exercise.